varunu28/Clean-Code-Notes/Clean Code/README.md

  - **Open Closed Principle(OCP)** states that classes should be open for extention but closed for modification.
 In an ideal system adding a new feature should be done by extending current functionality rather than modifying the existing ones.
  - A client class should have an interface as its dependencies rather than a concrete implementation.
  - **Dependency Inversion Principle(DIP)** states that our classes should depend upon abstractions and not concrete details.
 This promotes loose coupling among client classes and concrete implementations.

+## Systems
+ - Software systems should separate the startup process from the runtime logic that takes over after the startup process.
+ - One approach for construction of startup dependencies is to move all the construction logic and wiring to main function.
+All other modules assume that all dependencies are already fulfiled without knowing any internals of the main function.
+ - When we have a use case where a construction is handled by business logic then we can make use of an **ABSTRACT FACTORY** pattern.
+ - **Dependency Injection** is a powerful mechanism for separating dependency construction from its use.
+ - **Aspect oriented programming(AOP)** helps in creating a decoupled architecutre.
+Each component of the system will have an aspect related to system such as persistence.
+ - **AspectJ** is an extention of Java language that provides first class support for aspects as modularity constructs.
+ - Separation of concerns helps in testing the architecture to a great extent.
+ - Systems need domain specific languages(DSL).
+A DSL allows all levels of abstractions and all domains in the application to be expresed as *POJOs*, from high level policy to low-level details.